RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/README.md

 Agenda
 ===
+* Introduction
 * Use Case Overview
 * Overview of RHPAM Components and Architecture
+* Accessing the workshop environment
+* Red Hat PAM users and groups
-* Accessing PAM Workbench, Business Central
+* Red Hat PAM on OpenShift
-* Security configuration of Business Central
+* Conclusion

 Run locally
 ===